 Drivers say they often don’t request detention pay, but it’s a major source of frustration because every hour they wait is a loss of opportunity for income.
 You can ease this burden by offering detention pay, working with shippers and receivers to address detention issues, and doing what you can to make sure drivers are treated well when picking up and delivering.
 GPS tracking features equip drivers with details unique to the location, like correct entrances and gate codes.
 ETA notices, yard mapping, and electronic invoices can be used to improve the interface with shippers and receivers and streamline the process so there’s less waiting.

 From HOS regulations to the ELD rule and roadside inspections, you can make life easier for drivers by equipping them with the latest solutions that electronically record and report the correct information to the right people.
 Doing so relieves workers from the headache of staying on top of evolving rules and regulations, and it reduces the time it takes to keep track of and prove compliance.
 Time is money for you and your drivers, which makes it a common-sense solution to invest in modern tracking tools that include compliance features.

 With the American Trucking Associations currently reporting an 87 percent churn rate in the industry, it pays to make your driver’s lives a little easier.
 Raising their wages isn’t a bad idea, but make sure to move through the list if you want to stand apart from competitors who are vying for your drivers’ attention.

-Read the next article in this series - Home Away From Home: How Vehicle Maintenance Impacts Retention
+Read the next article in our Driver Recruitment and Retention series - Home Away From Home: How Vehicle Maintenance Impacts Retention

 Originally posted on Trucking Info